-Lotus root is available year-round, with a peak season in the fall.
+Lotus roots are available year-round, with a peak season in the fall through winter.

-Lotus root is best suited for cooked applications such as steaming, frying, braising, stir-frying, and boiling.
-After peeling the root, it should be immersed in acidulated water using vinegar or citrus to prevent discoloration.
-Lotus root can be blanched just slightly to remove any bitterness, cooled, and added to salads or crudité.
-It can also be sliced and braised until tender in soups, stir-fried, battered and fried into tempura, or thinly sliced and baked into chips.
-In India, Lotus root is boiled, mashed, and added to vegetarian kofta, which is a dumpling dish paired with spicy sauces.
+Lotus roots have a mild, earthy flavor suited for fresh or cooked preparations.
+The rhizomes are sometimes found still linked to another rhizome, which can be separated once used for culinary preparations.
+The rhizomes should be washed, peeled, and trimmed of their tough ends.
+The rest of the rhizome is customarily sliced into thin rings, revealing the flesh's distinct hole-like pattern.
+After peeling and cutting the root, it is recommended to immerse the slices in acidulated water using vinegar or citrus to prevent discoloration.
+Lotus roots can be blanched to remove bitterness and then cooled and added to salads or crudité.
+The roots can also be sliced and braised until tender in soups, stews, and curries, battered and fried into tempura, baked into chips, or stir-fried with vegetables as a simple main dish.
+In India, Lotus roots are boiled, mashed, and added to vegetarian kofta, a dumpling dish paired with spicy sauces.
 A traditional Korean dessert also utilizes Lotus root with soy sauce, honey, and sesame seeds called yeongun bokkum.
+In Japan, Lotus roots are popularly served in Osechi cuisine on New Year's Day, as it is considered an auspicious symbol welcoming "good prospects for the future."
+Lotus roots are prevalent in Chinese cooking and are often used as a starchy ingredient in hot pots to absorb the flavorful broth.
+The roots are also stuffed with glutinous rice and cooked in a mixture of Lotus seeds, jujubes, and sugar as a dessert, added to steamed buns, or mixed into various vegetable dishes.
+In the Zhejiang province, Lotus roots are associated with former Zhejiang province resident Xi Shi, one of the four legendary beauties of ancient China.
+Among local folklore, Xi Shi eventually became a Lotus fairy, and it is said Lotus roots make a crystallized jelly that can help the consumer become beautiful like Xi Shi.
 Lotus roots pair well with mushrooms, peppers, snap peas, snow peas, asparagus, corn, celery, cucumber, oyster sauce, peanuts, red beans, and sesame seeds.
-Lotus root will keep up to two weeks when stored whole, wrapped in damp paper towels, and placed in a plastic bag in the refrigerator.
-Sliced Lotus root can be stored in an acidulated water solution for a couple of days, or it can be frozen for long-term storage.
+Lotus roots will keep up to two weeks when stored whole, wrapped in damp paper towels, and placed in a plastic bag in the refrigerator.
+Sliced Lotus roots can be stored in an acidulated water solution for a couple of days, or they can be frozen for long-term storage.

 Recipes that include Lotus Root.
 One is easiest, three is harder.